How to Read a Hospital Monitor and Interpret Key Parameters

 Reading the Value

 You can find your respiratory rate on the hospital monitor.
 It is often labeled as "RESP" or "RR."
 The number changes every few seconds.
 Some monitors show a line that moves up and down with each breath.
 If the number goes up or down quickly, tell your nurse.
+Changes in respiratory rate are often the first sign of a serious problem.
+Finding changes early can help stop problems and improve your health.

 Normal Ranges

 Your normal respiratory rate depends on your age.
-The table below shows the usual ranges:
+The table below shows the usual ranges

 Age Group Normal Respiratory Rate (breaths per minute)